klausbreyer/password-protection-shareable-links/readme.txt

 == Installation ==

-1. Upload the `passpass` folder to the `/wp-content/plugins/` directory, or install the plugin directly through the WordPress plugins screen.
+1. Upload the `password-protection-shareable-links` folder to the `/wp-content/plugins/` directory, or install the plugin directly through the WordPress plugins screen.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

 == Frequently Asked Questions ==